bytespeed/CLaaS-Documentation/docs/issues_faq.rst

 Screen resolution errors or Windows cut off
 ------------

 In certain applications (ex.
-Autodesk or Adobe) you may receive an error saying it requires a higer resolution or certain windows will have elements that are off the screen and you cannot access.
+Autodesk or Adobe) you may receive an error saying it requires a higher resolution or certain windows will have elements that are off the screen and you cannot access.
 In these cases you can try the following in the nav bar:

 1. Set AppStream to Fullscreen
 2. Set the sceen resolution manualy and it will scale down to your devices resolution